cockroachdb/docs/v22.2/create-external-connection.md

 Parameter | Description
 ----------+-------------
-`connection_name` | The name of the external connection to pass in operation statements.
+`connection_name` | The name that represents the external connection.
 `connection_URI` | The storage/sink URI that the external connection will reference.

 ## Supported external storage and sinks